-Trupeer x HeyGen | Turn screen recordings into AI videos
+Trupeer x HeyGen | Turn Screen Recordings into AI Videos

 Sales prospecting and outreach

-Record a product walkthrough tailored to a prospect's use case in Trupeer, then generate a HeyGen avatar version that feels like a personalised demo at the scale of your whole pipeline.
+Record a product walkthrough tailored to a prospect's use case in Trupeer, then generate a HeyGen avatar version that feels like a personalized demo at the scale of your entire pipeline.

 Start creating videos with AI